justus-zorn/Hazard/README.md

 To build Hazard in release mode, add `--config Release`.

 ## Dependencies
-Hazard depends on enet for networking, Lua for scripting, SDL for rendering, and SDL_image for loading images.
+Hazard depends on enet for networking, Lua for scripting, SDL for rendering, SDL_image for loading images, and SDL_ttf as well as Freetype for rendering text.
+SDL_ttf is very slightly modified to use the included Freetype library.